5 Ways to Open a Wine Bottle Without a Corkscrew

 How to open a bottle of wine with household items when you’ve lost your corkscrew (and your head).

+No corkscrew?
+No problem!
 Whether you forgot to pack it, keep saying you’ll get around to buying one, or simply can’t find where you put it, not having a corkscrew nearby is not cause for panic.

-1. Screw + Screwdriver + Hammer
+1. Open Wine with a Screw + Screwdriver + Hammer

 - Then, taking the backside of a hammer (that part that looks like a V that no one knows what to do with) slide the head of the screw through the V and pull!
 Who said tools are just for those DIY crafts you always say you’ll do?

 2. Don’t Fight the Cork!

 No, I don’t mean giving up on the cork all together and abandoning your beloved wine.
 To get past the cork and to the wine, take the handle of a wooden spoon and use your killer arm strength to push the cork all the way into the bottle.
 Disclaimer: if you’re into collecting corks, this method may not be for you — that cork is a goner.

 3. Bang Bang

 - With every hit your bottle takes, the cork should inch out more and more.
 With this method, it’s important to keep in mind that you shouldn’t be focused on how quickly you can get the cork out, but rather if you can successfully remove it without the bottle breaking.
 THAT takes focus and determination (so make sure you do this before you’ve got any wine in your system).

 4. Lucky Loafers

 - Make sure to stop just before the cork is almost out!
 You definitely don’t want wine stains everywhere, or more importantly, to see a perfectly good bottle of wine all over your floor.
 Now that would be a real tragedy.

-While we don’t recommend boycotting corkscrews altogether in replacement of one of these five methods, we will admit that they do come in handy when you’re in a bind or simply want to impress your friends.
+While we don’t recommend boycotting corkscrews altogether in replacement of one of these five methods for how to open wine with household items, we will admit that they do come in handy when you’re in a bind or simply want to impress your friends.